dgisolfi/dgisolfi/README.md

 ### erin-message-bot

 A bot running on Heroku that uses the twilio API to send a encouraging text to Erin, then puts the function to sleep for x amount of time between 4-12 hours.

+### phpDB
+A mySQL server set up on AWS connected to PhpMyAdmin with a docker container for use in creating databases for my classes in Fall 2017 as well as for queries against the databases.

+### MaristrPWCrack

+A proof of concept script to run through all permutations of possible passwords for the login of Marist College.
+This is only intended to show my higher ups in the IT department the security risk and not for actual use.